seabre/undine/README.md

 # Undine

-## Campfire notifications for your desktop.
+## Campfire notifications for your desktop

+### Why?

+There isn't a great way to get chat notifications in Campfire on Linux.
+I've tried most of them.
+They don't do what I want them to do.

+This actually works on Linux, OS X, and Windows.
+See [this](https://github.com/visionmedia/node-growl) for more details.

 ### Installation